Putin calls West's bluff over Ukraine peace deal

 Putin showed no sign of backing down over Ukraine on Tuesday evening, when he told Kiev’s pro-Western leaders they should let their soldiers trapped in Debaltseve surrender to save their lives.

-He showed no sign of trying to persuade rebel leaders to halt the offensive on Debaltseve, and avoided criticising it.
+He showed no sign of trying to persuade rebel leaders to halt the offensive on Debaltseve, and avoided criticizing it.

 His ultimate goals remain unclear but he is widely believed to want to ensure Ukraine never joins NATO and that Moscow can maintain influence in eastern parts of the former Soviet republic indefinitely by sponsoring a “frozen conflict”.